 Students pursuing a STEM (Science Technology Engineering and Mathematics) course can, in fact, work for two years after graduation before applying for permanent residency!

-Second, see what course you want to pursue and which countries are known for it.
-France, for example, would be perfect if you want to learn perfumery!
+- Second, see what course you want to pursue and which countries are known for it.
+France, for example, would be perfect if you want to learn about perfume!

 - And lastly – you might end up choosing two countries.
 Don’t get nervous about it.
 See if there are universities that suit your requirements and shortlist them accordingly.

 We hope you liked this blog on “what is immigration.”
 Read this detailed step-by-step guide on how to shortlist the right country for better clarity.
 If you feel stuck or have doubts, drop a comment or contact us for help!

 Liked this blog?
 Read next: English speech topics | Best topics to engage your audience!